rebeccawilliams/oldrebeccawilliamssite/content/pages/about.md

           sees the world in power struggles, trajectories, and people talking past each other.
 She believes in art, balance, cutting out what doesn't work, density, diversity, and humor.
-She wants to ask you about the latest thing you enjoyed and why over a coffee, tea, or drink to better understand herself and everything.
+She wants to ask you about the latest thing you enjoyed and why over a coffee, tea, or a drink to better understand herself and everything.
         image: images/superb-tulip.png
         image_alt: People in conversation in the office lounge area